lokeshbio/Teaching/Material_2.md

     -   [CUT](#cut)
     -   [SED](#sed)

 If you have come this far!
-You should definitely try the following:
+You should definitely try the following (Only in local computers):

 ``` bash
 brew install fortune